v-scornell/MD-100T00-Windows10/Instructions/Labs/0703-Managing Windows Update Settings.md

 ## Summary

-In this lab you will learn how to manage Windows Update settings for a single device and how to manage feature and quality updates for multiple devices using Windows Update for Business Group Policy settings.
+In this lab you manage Windows Update settings for a single device and configure feature and quality update settings for multiple devices using Windows Update for Business Group Policy settings.

 ## Exercise 1: Configuring Windows Update for a Single Device